-You can add event listeners also to a Hazelcast Java client.
+You can add event listeners to a Hazelcast Java client.
 You can configure the following listeners to listen to the events on the client side.
-Please see the respective sections under the Event Listeners for Hazelcast Nodes section for the example codes.
+Please see the respective sections under the Event Listeners for Hazelcast Nodes section for example code.

-- Lifecycle Listener: It allows to get notified when the client is starting, started, shutting down and shutdown. - Membership Listener: It allows to get notified when a node joins to/leaves the cluster to which the client is connected, or when an attribute is changed in a node. - DistributedObject Listener: It allows to get notified when a distributed object is created or destroyed throughout the cluster to which the client is connected.
+- Lifecycle Listener: Notifies when the client is starting, started, shutting down and shutdown. - Membership Listener: Notifies when a node joins to/leaves the cluster to which the client is connected, or when an attribute is changed in a node. - DistributedObject Listener: Notifies when a distributed object is created or destroyed throughout the cluster to which the client is connected.